Exact big Ramsey degrees for finitely constrained binary free amalgamation classes: Conclusion and future directions

 \section{Conclusion and future directions}

-This paper concludes the project of understanding big Ramsey degrees for free amalgamation classes in finite binary languages determined by a finite set of finite irreducible constraints.
+This paper concludes the project of understanding big Ramsey degrees for finitely-constrained binary free amalgamation classes.
 Naturally, this leads to many open questions and future research directions, some of which we shall state below.